msu-netlab/CSCI_366_Programming_Assignments/README.md

 To play Battleship you should first start the server by running the `run-server` executable.
 Then start the player clients by running two instances of the `run-client` executable.

-To test the functions of your implementation run the `battleship_tests` executable.
+Unfortunately, the client and server executables will not do anything interesting until you implement `Client.cpp` and `Server.cpp`.
+As you progress in these implementations, your code will pass more and more tests in `tests.cpp`.
+When your code passes all the tests, you will be able to run the client and server executables to play the game.

-## BONUS
+## Bonus

 I will award __one bonus point__ for each of the following:

 * Server throws an error if both players start with the same player number. (implementations and tests)

-* Server sends a different result when a ship is sunk. (implementation and tests)
+* Server sends a different result when a ship is sunk.
+The client implementation notifies the player when they sink a ship (implementation and tests)

 * Server detects when a game ends and returns the winner to both players.
-Players display the winner. (implementation and tests)
+Player clients display the winner.
+(implementation and tests)

 ## What to Submit

+Submit your work on D2L into the "Programming Assignment 1" folder.

-* A text file containing a link to a github repository with your solution
+* A text file containing a link to a GitHub repository with your solution

-* A text file alerting the TA if you implemented any of the bonus features
+* A text file alerting the TA if you implemented any of the bonus features, and if so, which ones

 ## Grading